Th30utcast/MARP-Guide-AI/docs/events/event-catalogue.md

 **Consumer Action:**

-(Planned) The Monitoring Service will subscribe to this event and:
+The Analytics Service subscribes to this event and:
-1. Log errors for debugging
+1. Logs errors for debugging
-2. Track indexing failure rates
+2. Tracks indexing failure rates
-3. Trigger alerts for infrastructure issues
+3. Monitors vector database health

 ---